quangvdao/ZKLib/README.md

 ## Roadmap

-See [here](./ROADMAP.md).
-We plan for the first stage to be completed some time in Q1 of 2025.
+See [ROADMAP (somewhat outdated)](./ROADMAP.md), and the list of issues.

 We welcome outside contributions to the library!
-If you're interested in working on any of the items in the [roadmap](./ROADMAP.md), please contact [the authors](mailto:qvd@andrew.cmu.edu) or open an issue.
+If you're interested in working on any of the items mentioned in the list of issues or the roadmap, please contact [the authors](mailto:qvd@andrew.cmu.edu) or open a new issue.